 Mobile app development has become a big business.
 Most companies that want to dominate their market and stay competitive will need an app they can use to interact with their customers.

 The ability to continually engage with customers through forms like push button notifications can keep the company front and center in the customer’s mind, but the increased competition of this trend means that there’s increased rivalry.
+Are you asking yourself, “What is the difference between web app UX vs UI visual vs Interactive design?”

-The Distinctions Between UI and UX
+The Distinctions Between UI vs. UX

 At its basic core, UX operates on the macro level while UI operates on the micro level.
 To put it differently, the user interface is all about making the app attractive while the user experience is about making the app functional.
 Both UI and UX are integral parts of making an app appealing to the user.